christianrehn/CombineTest/README.md

   shots gained for carry distances.
 * I do not have the formulas to calculate the Trackman scores but approximations so there might be a small delta compared to the original Trackman score calculation.
-* I think the offline value in LastShot.CSV is the total offline, not the carry offline that I would need to calculate shots gained rating and the Trackman score.
+* I think (I am not sure) the offline value in LastShot.CSV is the total offline, not the carry offline that I would need to calculate shots gained rating and the Trackman score.
 But it is the best approximation I currently have.

 ## Ideas for the next versions: